Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: RQ2: Root Cause Analysis

-\begin{itemize}[leftmargin=10pt] \item \textbf{Improper Privilege Management.} Improper privilege management occurs when a system assigns excessive or inappropriate privileges to users or processes, allowing them to perform actions beyond their intended level of access.
-This can result from misconfigurations, flawed privilege allocation logic, or insufficient checks during role assignment.
-For instance, \texttt{CVE-2024-1741}\footnote{https://huntr.com/bounties/671bd040-1cc5-4227-8182-5904e9c5ed3b} highlights a critical privilege management flaw in the \texttt{lunary-ai/lunary} framework.
-In this vulnerability, users removed from an organization could still perform privileged operations, such as reading, creating, editing, or deleting prompt templates associated with the organization, by reusing their old authorization tokens.
-Despite being removed as members, affected users could exploit this issue by intercepting and replaying HTTP requests (e.g., \texttt{PATCH}, \texttt{GET}, \texttt{POST}, \texttt{DELETE}) with their previously captured authorization tokens.
+\textbf{LLMOps Workflow Corruption (16 / 3.0\%).} Unlike the previous two categories, which represent new attack vectors introduced by LLM-specific functionalities, vulnerabilities in LLMOps workflows stem from traditional attack vectors that take on new significance when applied to LLM-integrated systems.
+These issues, including improper access control and insecure components, are particularly impactful in the context of LLMOps platforms, where complex workflows and multi-role environments amplify the risks.
+As these attack vectors now directly affect LLM workflows, we classify them as LLM-specific.
+Below, we outline two key subsets of this category:

-\item \textbf{Improper Authorization.} Improper authorization occurs when a system fails to enforce or implement appropriate access control rules, allowing unauthorized users to perform restricted actions.
-This can arise from either missing authorization checks or incorrectly implemented authorization logic.
-For example, \texttt{CVE-2024-5389}\footnote{https://huntr.com/bounties/3ca5309f-5615-4d5b-8043-968af220d7a2} demonstrates an insecure direct object reference (IDOR) vulnerability in the \texttt{lunary-ai/lunary} framework.
-This issue allows a user from one organization to create, edit, or delete prompts in datasets belonging to other organizations.
-By intercepting and manipulating requests, such as \texttt{PATCH /v1/datasets/variations/\{id\}}, an attacker can bypass organizational boundaries by altering or omitting parameters like \texttt{projectId}.
-The exploitation of such vulnerabilities can severely impact system integrity by allowing attackers to overwrite legitimate prompts, remove critical resources, and tamper with experiment results.
+\begin{itemize}[leftmargin=10pt] \item \textbf{Improper Access Control in LLM-Integrated Workflows (13 CVEs).} Insufficient access control mechanisms are a recurring issue in LLMOps platforms, where inadequate role-based access control (RBAC) or missing protections can lead to privilege escalation and unauthorized actions.
+For example, \texttt{CVE-2024-5389}\footnote{https://huntr.com/bounties/3ca5309f-5615-4d5b-8043-968af220d7a2} highlights an Insecure Direct Object Reference (IDOR) vulnerability in the \texttt{lunary-ai/lunary} framework.
+This vulnerability allows a user from one organization to create, edit, or delete prompts in datasets belonging to other organizations.
+Exploiting such a vulnerability can severely compromise system integrity, enabling attackers to overwrite legitimate prompts, delete critical resources, or tamper with experiment results.